Giardia Antigen (Stool)

 If the lab detects the parasite in your stool sample, most likely you have giardiasis.

 But Giardia may not be present in the first sample.
-Two or three samples may be needed for an
+More than one sample may be needed for an

 How is this test done?

 This test requires a stool sample.
-You may be asked to provide three samples.
-Your
+You may be asked to provide more than one sample.

-healthcare provider will instruct you how to collect a sample in a disposable specimen
+Your healthcare provider will tell you how to collect a sample in a disposable specimen

 container with a lid.
-Do not collect stool from the toilet bowl or put toilet paper
+Don't collect stool from the toilet bowl or put toilet paper

 into the specimen container.